AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-17027** - The UI upgrade progress bar getting stuck at 99% during standalone CloudN upgrade.
 - **AVX-17302** - Secondary cidrs in OCI VCN not advertised to transit gateway.
-- **AVX-17348** - OCI is not yet compatible with the 6.6 release.
-Until a new image is available, initializing your controller to the latest will fail.
-As a workaround, initialize your controller to 6.5 first and upgrade to 6.6.
-Controllers already installed with 6.3 or newer should be able to upgrade to 6.6 without issue.
 - **AVX-17420** - If the account is deleted or deactivated from AWS, VPC attachment from AWS TGW is getting deleted.
 You must manually clean up all blackhole routes (RFC1918 or customized routes) on AWS.
 - **AVX-17432** - For route based, unmapped S2C, when the connection is down, the routes for the remote CIDRs are still associated with the connection, i.e. the routes are not removed.
 - **AVX-17512** - Addressed an issue in NAT programming on Spoke-HA when sync-to-ha is enabled.